arduino/docs-content/content/learn/02.microcontrollers/05.5v-3v3/5v-3v3-guide.md

 ### Stepping Up

-On the contrary to stepping down the voltage using simple voltage divider, to **step up** the voltage, due to uncompatible TTL threshold scenario as in the previous, you will need to use a little bit more constructive electric circuit by using diodes.
-Following circuit shows how it is done.
+To **step up** voltage, you will need to use a little bit more constructive electric circuit by using diodes.
+The following circuit shows how to use diodes to step up voltage.

 ![Step Up Circuit - Diode Implementation](assets/StepUpDiode.png)